 For instance, telehealth platforms allow patients with minor issues to consult with doctors remotely without needing in-person visits.

-Additionally, wearable health devices can help patients monitor vital signs like heart rate, oxygen levels, blood sugar, and physical activity while providing medication reminders.
+Wearable devices further support care by tracking vital signs like heart rate, oxygen levels, blood sugar, and physical activity, and sending medication reminders.

-Healthcare providers can also integrate help desk software to efficiently manage patient queries across channels, monitor doctor schedules, and assign patients to available physicians.
+Hospital teams can also integrate a help desk for healthcare to efficiently manage patient queries across channels, monitor doctor schedules, coordinate appointments, and route patient inquiries efficiently.

 Safeguarding sensitive patient information is essential in maintaining trust and compliance with regulations like HIPAA.